dj1411/HabitChart/www/quality/test_funational.md

 - after deleting the button should disappear and no habit should be selected
 - upon closing and opening the app, the deleted habit should not re-appear

-# Data dropdown
+# Edit Data Modal
-- every cell in the table should have a dropdown
+- Clicking in every cell should open the modal
+- clicking cancel should go to main page without doing anything
-- the dropdown should open and close upon clicking the cell
+- the modal should close upon clicking outside
-- the dropdown should close when clicked on any value of dropdown
-- the dropdown should close when clicked outside
+- The date and habit should correspond to the cell clicked
-- dropdowns should have the special entry "..." at the end
-- the values in the dropdown should be displayed as below:
+- the prefilled values in the dropdown should be displayed as below:
     - The most recent value should be displayed
     - If the goal is to improve:
         - values in order of increment should be displayed